 \section{Abstract}

 Wearable collaborative robots stand to assist human wearers who need fall prevention assistance or wear exoskeletons.
-Such a robot needs to be able to predict the ego motion of the wearer based on egocentric vision and the surrounding scene.
+Such a robot needs to be able to constantly adapt to the surrounding scene based on egocentric vision, and predict the ego motion of the wearer.
 In this work, we leveraged body-mounted cameras and sensors to anticipate the trajectory of human wearers through complex surroundings.
 To facilitate research in ego-motion prediction, we have collected a comprehensive walking scene navigation dataset centered on the user's perspective.
-We present a method to predict human motion conditioning on the surrounding static scene.
+We then present a method to predict human motion conditioning on the surrounding static scene.
 Our method leverages a diffusion model to produce a distribution of potential future trajectories, taking into account the user's observation of the environment.
-We introduce a compact representation to encode the user's visual memory of the surroundings, as well as an efficient sample-generating technique to speed up real-time inference of a diffusion model.
-We ablate our model and compare it to baselines, and results show that our model outperforms existing methods on key metrics of collision avoidance and trajectory mode coverage. \keywords{Egocentric Trajectory Prediction \and Diffusion Model \and Scene Understanding}
+To that end, we introduce a compact representation to encode the user's visual memory of the surroundings, as well as an efficient sample-generating technique to speed up real-time inference of a diffusion model.
+We ablate our model and compare it to baselines, and results show that our model outperforms existing methods on key metrics of collision avoidance and trajectory mode coverage.